Experiences of Divine Love (The Signs In Ourselves, Part 6 of 12)

 Above all, his curiousity about God persists.
 “I sometimes ask my partner how he makes sense of something, since he was born Muslim.
 He'll say God is bigger than that, God wouldn't be so petty.
 Now I think God is bigger than Islam.
 Islam was just my way of finding God.
 I want an idea of God that isn’t dogmatic, a God that is bigger than just Islam.
 That's where I am now.
 I still identify as Muslim and love so much about Islam.
 Now I’m curious to learn about Muslims in contexts I am unfamiliar with.
 I would love to meet Muslims in Russia and South Asia.
 I am yearning to learn from different cultures, but my faith is resolute and present.”

-She was born in the 1960s, to a mother who scolded her for even mentioning her teacher was pregnant.
 “Any talk of sex was off the table.
 I loved playing with my brother instead of my sister, and always wanted to wear the same clothes he did.
 My mother was a religious teacher, an ustazah.
 Sometimes I would put my head on her lap when she was sewing clothes, and she would tell me stories of the prophets.
 I liked those.
 But other than that, most things that came out of her mouth was to tell me something was sinful, this was sinful, that was sinful.
 To the point where I didn’t even understand what sin meant anymore.”

 She loved music as a teenager, and interviewed for the national youth orchestra.
 “My mother was angry and disappointed when I got in.
 What’s the point of being a musician?
 Banging on the timpani?
 You couldn’t go anywhere with that, she said.
 So since I couldn’t enjoy music, I withdrew.
 I thought the best thing I could do was to be a more filial daughter and live up to her expectations.
 I didn’t have the opportunity to be myself, so maybe this is where I’ll find my journey.
 A family member already warned my mother that I was just like her younger brother, my uncle.”

 Her mother later forced that gay uncle to get married.
 “I confronted her about that.
-And she said to me, don’t you read the Quran?”
+And she said to me: Don’t you read the Quran?”

 Eventually, after being subjected to conversion therapy in her early 20s, she too got married at 28.
 “Our marriage wasn’t a love marriage, but an arranged one.
 I did my very best to be a good wife and filial daughter.
 Every day I was married to that man, I woke up in a different dimension.
 I didn’t recognise myself in the mirror.
 It was just not me.”